 Stay involved by following us on Facebook.
 We regularly post news and resources that can help you maintain and continue to develop your skills.
 You can also access tutorials, games, assets and a community of fellow game design students here.
 Here, you can upload and download games and provide and receive feedback on your work.

 I am interested in pursuing these kinds of programs in college.
 Who do I contact to get more information about related majors and questions I have about college?

-Send us an inquiry on our contact page.
+Send us an inquiry at firstname.lastname@example.org.
 We can connect with MSU's college counselors, faculty or advisors who can help you as you navigate your college and career choice.